Universiteit Leiden

 Specialisations

 All languages have a grammatical structure, but of the roughly six thousand languages in the world, only about five hundred have been documented to a reasonable extent.
-Thousands of languages are still waiting for an eager linguist to discover and document their structure before they disappear in oblivion.
-If these languages get described, education can be set up so that people can learn to read and write their own language.
-Language description is also important because each newly described language teaches us about variation in language.
+Thousands of languages are still waiting for an eager linguist to discover and document their structure before they disappear into oblivion.
+If these languages get described, education may be developed so that people will be able to read and write their own language.
+Language description is also important because each newly described language gives us new insights into the variation in language.
 Descriptive Linguistics focuses on this important and highly relevant aspect of the linguistic field.

-Among humans, language is used to inform, entertain or convince.
+Among humans, language is used to inform, entertain or convince, but also to construct an identity.
 In other words, language use is functional – but how does this work?
-Language can also be used to construct an identity.
 Which principles and rules do people apply when they use language in these ways?
-In the specialisation Language in Use / Taal in gebruik, which is partly taught in Dutch, you will explore questions such as: What are the effects of language use?
+In the specialisation Language in Use / Taal in Gebruik, which is primarily taught in Dutch, you will explore questions such as: What are the effects of language use?
 How do we strategically use language to achieve a certain goal?
 What is the link between language and identity?
 In this track you will expand your knowledge about the persuasive power of language and how language and society mutually influence each other.

 Some of the courses

-Most of us are not surprised to hear a teenager say a popular slang word, but what if a fifty-year old does?
+Most of us are not surprised to hear a teenager using a popular slang word, but what if a fifty-year old uses the same word?
 Consciously and subconsciously, we use language to show that we belong to a certain group.
 In this course, you will explore how language functions as a social phenomenon.

 Language consists of sounds (or signs).
 While sounds themselves do not possess a specific meaning, they do convey meaning: we acquire language through the sounds that belong to it.
 Phonology is about the sound systems of different languages: the units of sound and how they influence each other.